Do you need to know how to create a DMARC record?

 @ or your domain name in the Name field, it won’t work.

-Step 4: Wait For Your Changes to Propagate
+Wait For Your DMARC Record to Propagate

 Whenever you make changes to your site’s DNS, you’ll need to wait up to 48 hours for the changes to take effect.
 If you’re using Cloudflare, you’ll usually find that the changes take place within a few minutes.